 In order to manage the risk, we are opening the industry in phases.
-In the first phase, we have opened a Resilient Corridor which runs from Negril along the north coast to Portland.
+In the first phase, we have opened a Resilient Corridor following the main thoroughfare which runs from Negril along the north coast to Portland.
 A second Resilient Corridor is the Kingston Business District (New Kingston and environs) which will be open to business travellers.